sumaiyahibrahim/dummy/README.md

 <div align="center">

-*"Focused on building practical AI systems and growing as a software engineer."*
+Focused on building practical AI systems and growing as a software engineer.

 </div>